enabledhq/enabledhq.github.io/_posts/2018-09-24-weird-ux-fails-in-2018-that-we-will-never-understand.md

 date: '2018-09-24 15:16 +0930'
 published: false
 title: 'Weird UX fails in 2018 that we will never understand '
+main-category: ux
+categories:
+  - ux
+author:
+  - linh
+excerpt: >-
+  UX & UI fails are still everywhere.
+Check out this list of user experience fails in 2018 from various industries and see if you can improve your own.
+meta-description: >-
+  UX & UI fails are still everywhere.
+Check out this list of user experience fails in 2018 from various industries and see if you can improve your own.
+description: >-
+  UX & UI fails are still everywhere.
+Check out this list of user experience fails in 2018 from various industries and see if you can improve your own.
 ---
 As much as experts, analysts, speakers, lecturers, consultants keep hailing whatever the current year as the year of [Customer Experience](http://blog.enabled.com.au/marketing-customer-experience/), UX fails are still everywhere.